outdreamer/build-a-cure/docs/specific_problem_analysis/science/bio_system_analysis.md

 # science

+  - example of stressor structures to fix a problem:
+    - a combination of a substance that disrupts the blood brain barrier to allow another substance to get through for drug delivery and a substance that binds tissue to fix the disruption after its delivered, or a substance that can cross the barrier which, once crossed, is converted to the drug

   - examine using stressor (task) distribution to correct errors in misfoldings, tasks that involve fold changes involving error-prone areas

   - stupidity